scrapy/scrapy/docs/topics/exporters.rst

    :param item_element: The name of each item element in the exported XML.
    :type item_element: str

+   :param list_item_element: The name of each list item element in the exported
+                             XML.
+   :type list_item_element: str

    The additional keyword arguments of this ``__init__`` method are passed to the :class:`BaseItemExporter` ``__init__`` method.